The cost of childcare is high. Th cost of fourth trimester childcare, the three months after your baby is born, is the highest!

-- Will reduce the amount of misery in the household and better protect their marriage from falling apart.
+- Should reduce the amount of misery in the household and better protect their marriage from falling apart.

-- Will reduce the risk of Sudden Infant Death Syndrome during the first few months given someone alert and rested will always be watching the baby.
+- May reduce the risk of Sudden Infant Death Syndrome during the first few months given someone alert and rested will always be watching the baby.

-- Will enable them as parents to pay more attention to their toddler and thereby lessen the disruption in that relationship.
+- Should enable them as parents to pay more attention to their toddler and thereby lessen the disruption in that relationship.

 - Will help with sleep training, which should improve the quality of lives for everyone if it works.
 The couple’s first child didn’t take well to sleep training and is still not a great sleeper.

-To Hire Help For Big Money Or Not?
+To Hire Childcare Help For Big Money Or Not?

 My first reaction upon hearing the cost of help was: no, save your money.
 But as I listened to the reasons why they are strongly considering hiring help, I felt that spending $44,000 over a three month period might be the best money they could ever spend.